WICG/handwriting-recognition/explainer.md

 The underlying handwriting recognition algorithm is a fingerprint vector, it could expose information about the device (e.g. operating system).
 However, this information is already available in the navigator object.

-The actual handwriting (of a user) is a good way of fingerprinting the user, but it is already available for collection using canvas, so we don’t think this API will expose additional vectors for fingerprinting the user.
+The actual handwriting (of a user) is a good way of fingerprinting the user, but it is already available for collection using canvas, so we don't think this API will expose additional vectors for fingerprinting the user.

 ### Language Handling

 For querying for supported languages, the implementation should only return the language tags that have dedicated (or fine-tuned) models.
 For example, if the implementation only has a generic English language model, it should only include "en" in supportedLanguages, even if this model works for its language variants (e.g. en-US).

-If language hints aren’t provided, this API should try to recognize texts based on `navigator.languages` or user's input methods.
+If language hints aren't provided, this API should try to recognize texts based on `navigator.languages` or user's input methods.

 Web developers may provide language subtags (e.g. region and script).
 The implementation should interpret these tags accordingly, and fallback to the macro language if necessary.
 For example, the "en-AU" language tag is interpreted as “en”, if there are no dedicated recognizers for Australian English.